Nerve agent attack 'cost police £7.5m'

 Former Russian spy Sergei Skripal and his daughter Yulia were poisoned in the city on 4 March.

+DS Bailey, who was one of the first officers to attend the scene, was wearing a body camera and gloves.

+PCC Angus Macpherson described the police operation as a "massive effort" which involved 40 other UK forces.

-PCC Angus Macpherson said Wiltshire Police "came to the fore" with more than 140 officers on duty at the height of the operation.
+He said Wiltshire Police "came to the fore" with more than 140 officers on duty at the height of the operation.

-He described it as a "massive effort" which also involved 40 other UK forces.

-Mr Macpherson revealed the financial costing and said the figure could still rise.
+Revealing the financial costing, Mr Macpherson said the figure could still rise.

 He described it as a "national operation which must be paid for nationally".